L3bowski/modena/README.md

 # modena

-Express server wrapper that allows exposing multiple express applications (**hosted-apps**) inside the same express instance while keeping them isolated from each other.
+Express server wrapper that allows exposing multiple express applications, **hosted-apps**, inside the same express instance while keeping them isolated from each other.

 ## Usage

-A new node project (**wrapper-app**) must be created in order to expose any number of applications.
+A new node project, **wrapper-app**, must be created in order to expose any number of applications.
 The wrapper-app contains the entry file from which express will be started, is responsible for setting environment variables configuration and installs all the dependencies required by the hosted-apps.

 A usual wrapper-app folder structure looks like this: